hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 .. index:: RESULT_DIRECTORY

-This parameter specifies the name of the directory which is used by Sherpa to store integration results and phasespace mappings.
+This parameter specifies the name of the directory which is used by Sherpa to store integration results and phase-space mappings.
 The default is ``Results/``.
 It can also be set using the command line parameter :option:`-r`, see :ref:`Command line`.
 The directory will be created automatically, unless the option